 When the Brentwood House had its official opening we asked Ronni G, one of our first graduates, to speak.
 Here is her story:

 On May 29, 2013 two-thirds of the State Senate voted to fund CURES and resurrect California’s nearly moribund online real-time narcotics database.
-I believe the victory was due in some small part to the efforts of four Malibu Beach Recovery Center alumni: Krissie Bergo, Edward Shut, Jenna Wilemon, Ronni Grakal.
+I believe the victory was due in some small part to the efforts of four Malibu Beach Recovery Center alumni: Krissie Bergo, Edward S., Jenna Wilemon, Ronni Grakal.

 MBRC Team outside Capitol